smatechnologies/opconmft-docs/docs/security.md

 OpConMFT can generate its own PGP keys, so no additional software is needed when working with PGP encryption.
 When generating a new PGP key with OpConMFT you can choose between the
 RSA or the DSA (aka DSADH, aka DSS) algorithms, at either 1024-, 2048-, or 4096-bit lengths.
 By default, files encrypted OpConMFT use the AES(-128) cipher (or IDEA in PGP 2.6 compatibility mode), ZIP compression, and SHA-1 hash (or MD5 in compatibility mode).
-Only the IDEA cipher is supported in PGP 2.6 compatiblity mode.
+Only the IDEA cipher is supported in PGP 2.6 compatibility mode.

 ### ZIP Encryption
 OpConMFT supports password-protected encrypted ZIP files through use of the ZIP and UNZIP commands.
 Two encryption ciphers are supported with ZIP: the original PKZIP encryption scheme